-On August 31, 2015, the China Food and Drug Administration promulgated the Administrative Measures for Food Operation Licensing, which was amended on November 17, 2017.
-According to the Administrative Measures for Food Operation Licensing, a food operation license shall be obtained in accordance with the law to engage in food selling and catering services within China.
-The principle of one license for one site shall apply to the licensing for food operation, that is, a food operator shall obtain a food operation license to engage in food operation activities in one operation site.
-Food and drug administrative authorities shall implement classified licensing for food operation according to food operators' types of operation and the degree of risk of their operation projects.
+The Administrative Measures for Food Operation Licensing and Filing was promulgated on June 15, 2023 by SAMR and took effect on December 1, 2023, which vacated the former Administrative Measures for Food Operation Licensing promulgated by the China Food and Drug Administration.
+According to the Administrative Measures for Food Operation Licensing and Filing, a food operation license shall be obtained in accordance with the law to engage in food selling and catering services within China.
+A food operator engaged in food operating service in different sites shall obtain food operation licenses or complete filing separately.
+An application for food operation license shall be filed according to food operators' types and the item of its operation.
 The issuance date of a food operation license is the date when the decision on granting the license is made and the license is valid for five years.
-Food operators shall hang or place their food operation license originals in prominent places of their operation sites.
+Food operators shall hang or place their food operation license originals or display its electronic food operation license in prominent places of their operation sites.

-Where the licensing items that are indicated on a food operation license change, the food operator shall, within ten business days after the changes take place, apply to the food and drug administrative authority that originally issued the license for alteration of the operation license.
-Those who fail to obtain a food operation license and engage in food operation activities shall be punished by the local food and drug administrative authorities at or above the county level according to Article 122 of the Food Safety Law, which states that the authorities shall confiscate their illegal income, the food or food additives illegally produced or dealt in, and the tools, equipment, raw materials, and other items used for illegal production or operation; and impose a fine of not less than RMB50,000 but not more than RMB100,000 on them if the goods value of the food or food additives illegally produced or dealt in is less than RMB10,000 or a fine of not less than 10 times but not more than 20 times the goods value if the goods value is RMB10,000 or more.
+Where the licensing items that are indicated on a food operation license change, the food operator shall, within ten business days after the changes take place, apply to the market regulation authority that originally issued the license for alteration of the operation license.
+Those who fail to obtain a food operation license and engage in food operation activities shall be punished by the local market regulation authorities at or above the county level according to Article 122 of the Food Safety Law, which states that the authorities shall confiscate their illegal income, the food or food additives illegally produced or dealt in, and the tools, equipment, raw materials, and other items used for illegal production or operation; and impose a fine of not less than RMB50,000 but not more than RMB100,000 on them if the goods value of the food or food additives illegally produced or dealt in is less than RMB10,000 or a fine of not less than 10 times but not more than 20 times the goods value if the goods value is RMB10,000 or more.